Carolyn Arnold’s FBI Statements

 - and the strength of her recognition of him.

 The Warren Commission treated Carolyn Arnold as it treated many other awkward witnesses.
 She was not called to testify before the Commission.
 Neither of her statements was published in the Warren Commission’s Report or in its 26 volumes of Hearings and Exhibits.
-The Commission discounted her evidence and that of Eddie Piper, and concluded that “Charles Givens … was the last known employee to see Oswald inside the building prior to the assassination … at 11:45am” (Warren Report, p.143).
+The Commission discounted her evidence and that of Eddie Piper, and concluded that “Charles Givens … was the last known employee to see Oswald inside the building prior to the assassination … at 11:45am” (WR, p.143).
 Carolyn Arnold’s five colleagues from the Texas School Book Depository who stood with her as the motorcade passed, and who could have commented on the reliability of her account, were also ignored.

 Statement to FBI, 26 November 1963